Scrambled Eggs Unscrambled: Decoding the Healthfulness of this Classic Dish

 Not only do organic, pasture-raised eggs contain more nutrients than their conventional counterparts, but they also have a better balance of omega-3 and omega-6 fatty acids.

 This makes them a nutritious addition to any healthy breakfast.
-Additionally, the high-quality protein found in these eggs can help improve muscle mass and support heart health.
+The high-quality protein found in these eggs can help improve muscle mass and support heart health.

-Finally, they contain antioxidants lutein and zeaxanthin which are important for eye health.
-By choosing organic, pasture-raised options when you cook your scrambled eggs, you’re making a small but impactful step towards improving your overall health.
+Finally, they contain antioxidants lutein and zeaxanthin, which are important for eye health.
+You’re making a small but impactful step toward improving your overall health by choosing organic, pasture-raised options when you cook your scrambled eggs.

 Healthy Cooking Methods

-When you cook eggs at high temperatures, it can cause them to lose some of their nutrients and increase their cholesterol content.
-By taking care of how you cook your eggs, you can retain more of the important vitamins and minerals that make them such a nutritious part of a healthy breakfast.
+Cooking eggs at high temperatures can cause them to lose some nutrients and increase their cholesterol content.
+By caring how you cook your eggs, you can retain more important vitamins and minerals that make them a nutritious part of a healthy breakfast.

-One of the best ways to cook scrambled eggs is in a non-stick skillet with a little bit of healthy fat such as olive oil or coconut oil.
-This’ll help prevent sticking and also provide some additional nutrients to your meal.
+One of the best ways to cook scrambled eggs is in a non-stick skillet with some healthy fat, such as olive or coconut oil.
+This’ll help prevent sticking and provide additional nutrients to your meal.

 Be sure to whisk your eggs well before adding them to the skillet, and avoid overcooking them by removing them from the heat when they’re still slightly runny.
 This’ll preserve more of their nutrient content and keep your scrambled eggs both delicious and nutritious.